pymc-devs/pymc-examples/examples/survival_analysis/frailty_models.myst.md

 diff = reg.iloc[1000] - reg.iloc[0]
 pchange = np.round(100 * (diff / reg.iloc[1000]), 2)
 print(
-    f"In this case we could think of the relative change in acceleration factor between the individuals as representing a {pchange}% increase"
+    f"In this case we could think of the relative change in acceleration \n factor between the individuals as representing a {pchange}% increase"
 )
 ```